 Biography

 Todd Aguilera, M.D., Ph.D., is an Assistant Professor of Radiation Oncology at UT Southwestern Medical Center.
-He is a physician-scientist trained as a radiation oncologist, and has expertise in molecular engineering, molecular imaging, the tumor microenvironment, and tumor immunology.
+He specializes in treating gastrointestinal cancer with radiation therapy.

 “Overall, I am most proud of the relationships I have developed with patients, families, and colleagues.
 It is an incredible privilege to be invited into people’s lives the way we are in oncology,” Dr. Aguilera says.
 “Though the curative, palliative, and technical achievements should be praised, the lasting interpersonal interactions hold a unique place in our hearts and minds.”